mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 ### Customizing components

-At this moment, the `Button` component is the only component supporting CSS variables (the support is not requiring any breaking changes).
+As of now, the `Button` component is the only one supporting CSS variables (note that it doesn't cause any breaking change).
-We would appreciate any feedback you can give us, by trying to use this new API.
-If order to do that, you should wrap your application with a `Experimental_CssVarisProvider`, and try to customize the `Button` component using some CSS variables.
+To customize it using CSS variables, you'll need to wrap your application with `Experimental_CssVarisProvider`.
+Play around with the demo below!
+We'd appreciate any feedback about this API, as it is still in development.

 {{"demo": "CssVariablesCustomization.js", "iframe": true }}